What It Takes to Be Extraordinary

-Nepal Orphans Home, established in 2005, is a charitable organization, administered in North Carolina, with operations in Nepal.
+Established in 2005, Nepal Orphans Home (NOH) is a charitable organization administered in North Carolina, with operations in Nepal.
 NOH operates a children’s home known as “Papa’s House” and the Chelsea Education and Community Center in the Kathmandu Valley.
 The children are orphans or have parents unable to provide for them.
 Most of the children in the homes are girls, since they are more likely to be subjected to abuse and deprivation in Nepal.
 More than half of our girls have been rescued from lives of bonded servitude.
 In addition, NOH Outreach provides assistance to other poor children in Nepal, supporting their education and other basic needs.

 Michael Hess found the orphanage in March 2005.
 This is the story of his discovery.